NayanD-py/RNAseq_nonmodel/README.md

 └── LOGFile
 ```

-The _centroids.fasta_ will contain the unique genes from the four assemblies.
+The `centroids.fasta` file will contain the unique genes from the 6 assemblies.

 ## 6. Evaluating Assemblies